Internet Links

 - Local

 - Grawemeyer Awards - "H. Charles Grawemeyer, industrialist, entrepreneur, astute investor and philanthropist, created the lucrative Grawemeyer Awards at the University of Louisville in 1984.
-An initial endowment of $9 million from the Grawemeyer Foundation funded the awards, which have drawn nominations from around the world."
 The awards are for education, "improving world order", music composition, psychology and religion.

 - Literary